 When this error is encountered, many customers are overjoyed.
 They feel as if they received a gift from a major retailer.
 It is, however, money taken from the accounts of small and medium-sized businesses like yours.
 You can use Amazon Seller Central to see which customers have gotten refunds in excess of the number of returns and register a claim for reimbursement.

 Amazon employs hundreds of people in each of its massive warehouses.
 You should understand that accidents can happen when so many people are in one place.
 When you reconcile your Seller Central reports at the end of the month, you’ll be able to discover which stuff Amazon damaged, and then you can request a refund.

 In some rare circumstances, Amazon may charge your items more for weight or size than they actually have.
 When you find the error after a few weeks or months, this might cost you a lot.
 But no worries.
 Fortunately, you can get a complete refund.
 Especially if you have a reimbursement service like Eva, you can quickly and easily detect these problems and get a refund without effort.

-It is very understandable that Amazon errors are annoying.
+Understandably, Amazon errors are annoying.
 However, you do not have to be worried as long as there is a solution to these problems.
 It is possible to get reimbursed for all errors originating from Amazon.
 Accordingly, you should follow your business, quickly act when there is an error and start a case for it.
-But if you do not have enough time to follow and create cases or you are having trouble with reimbursement cases, there is a greatly easier and effective way to get over the process: employing a reimbursement service.
+But if you do not have enough time to follow and create cases or are having trouble with reimbursement cases, there is a much easier and more effective way to get over the process: employing a reimbursement service.